DarrenJAN/school-notes/3b/cs-343-notes.md

 - Dekker (modified retract intent) (blue fixed flickering)

   - Used a 3rd blackboard
-  - 3rd one tells us who was last in the bathroom
+  - wrong?? : 3rd one tells us who was last in the bathroom
   - Use top 2 blackboard to specify intent
   - 3rd is only for simultaneous arrivals
   - Basically you switch priorities whenever there is a tie